Lake metabolism

 Lake Mendota in Madison, Wisconsin.
 One of the most well-studied lakes in the world including estimates of lake metabolism.

 Lake metabolism represents a lake's balance between carbon fixation (gross primary production) and biological carbon oxidation (ecosystem respiration).
-Whole-lake metabolism includes the carbon fixation and oxidation from all organism within the lake, from bacteria to fishes, and is typically estimated by measuring changes in dissolved oxygen or carbon dioxide throughout the day.
+Whole-lake metabolism includes the carbon fixation and oxidation from all organisms within the lake, from bacteria to fishes, and is typically estimated by measuring changes in dissolved oxygen or carbon dioxide throughout the day.

 Ecosystem respiration in excess of gross primary production indicates the lake receives organic material from the surrounding catchment, such as through stream or groundwater inflows or litterfall.
 Lake metabolism often controls the carbon dioxide emissions from or influx to lakes, but it does not account for all carbon dioxide dynamics since inputs of inorganic carbon from the surrounding catchment also influence carbon dioxide within lakes.

 Concept

 Estimates of lake metabolism typically rely on the measurement of dissolved oxygen or carbon dioxide, or measurements of a carbon or oxygen tracer to estimate production and consumption of organic carbon.
 Oxygen is produced and carbon dioxide consumed through photosynthesis and oxygen is consumed and carbon dioxide produced through respiration.
 Here, organic matter is symbolized by glucose, though the chemical species produced and respired through these reactions vary widely.

 Example of O_{2} and CO_{2} cycle within a lake upper mixed layer (epilimnion).
 During the day, gross primary production outpaces lake respiration resulting in a net production of O_{2} and consumption of CO_{2}.
 Later in the day when solar radiation is reduced and during the night when there is no light, respiration still occurs in the absence of gross primary production resulting in net consumption of O_{2} and production of CO_{2}.
 Data for this figure are from Harp Lake on August 1, 2014.